No longer is facility maintenance the “necessary evil” where technicians sit around all day waiting for equipment to fall apart.

 Quantify Your Performance for Higher Profits

-We wrote a blog post on the fear of change that you should check out.
-We understand change is a hard fact many work to avoid.
-The article gives you valuable tips on how you can get over it and start being successful on your own terms.
+The article gives you valuable tips on how you can get over it and start being successful on your terms.

-For the highest level of performance, you will want to use the reporting features available in your solution to measure preventive maintenance elements with the most impact to your facility.
+For the highest level of performance, you will want to use the reporting features available in your solution to measure preventive maintenance elements with the most impact on your facility.